Nasir-6/Tic-Tac-Toe-Group-Project/README.md

 ## What we learnt
-- How to wireframe and an application and use HTML, CSS and vanilla JS to develop a basic game
+- How to wireframe an application and use HTML, CSS and vanilla JS to develop a basic game
 - How to use GitHub for collaboration (using branches and dealing with merge conflicts)
 - Using flexbox, grid and media queries for a responsive design
 - Using external npm packages in our projects (Canvas-confetti and FontAwesome)